PM-Fernandes/pdsnd_github/README.md

 ### Date created
 2023-03-28

-### pdsnd_github
+# pdsnd_github

-### Description
+## Description
-Python based project making use of bike sharing data provided within Udacity "Programming for Data Science with Python" nanodegree
+Python based project making use of bike sharing data provided within Udacity "Programming for Data Science with Python" nanodegree.
+Upon requested user input `day of week` and/or `month`, provides statistics on most used _stations, trip and users_ (whenever available)

-### Files used
+## Files used
 * [bikeshare.py](bikeshare.py)

 * Bike sharing data (not included):